wp-plugins/acf-fold-flexible-content/readme.txt

 == Installation ==

-1. Upload the `acf-fold-flexible` folder to your `/wp-content/plugins/` directory
+1. Upload the `acf-fold-flexible-content` folder to your `/wp-content/plugins/` directory
-2. Activate the "ACF Fold Flexible" plugin in your WordPress administration interface
+2. Activate the "ACF Fold Flexible Content" plugin in your WordPress administration interface
 3. Done!

 == Feedback ==